broccolingual/rustui/README.md

 ---

 **Note**: This library is designed for educational purposes and as a foundation for terminal-based applications.
-For production use, consider established libraries like `crossterm` or `tui-rs` depending on your needs.
+For production use, consider established libraries like `crossterm` or `ratatui-rs` depending on your needs.